Frederika Jenner has left a new comment on your post "Seattle Public Schools Community Blog Looks at TFA...":

 Many students stuck in 9th grade already are overage for their grade, and when they fall behind, another grade retention is unlikely to help.
 Extra academic support offered early and often during the school year and before students fail, rather than after, can both improve course passing rates and strengthen student motivation to persist in school.
 In addition, students with learning difficulties who also struggle with attendance or behavioral problems need support that goes beyond academics to progress through 9th grade."
 (Wheelock and Miao)

 "Districts can strengthen the transition between 8th and 9th grade by offering summer school to rising 9th graders, not as a remedial program but as a program to accelerate students' progress and help them begin to accumulate credits for graduation prior to 9th grade.
 In some cases where school feeder patterns are established, 8th-grade teachers may move into the high school to join a 9th-grade team to reduce 9th-grade anonymity."
-(Wheelock and Miao)
+(Wheelock and Miao)4.
+In-Class Supports?

 During the 9th-grade year itself, schools may work to prevent course failure through in-class supports like making audiotapes available to students who can listen as they complete assigned readings.
 An extra period during the day where 9th graders receive re-teaching or double-time learning in specific subjects or afterschool homework centers staffed by teachers who monitor students and help them with incomplete assignments can improve course-passing rates.
 (Wheelock and Miao)